CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 The goal of Ethernet protocols and technologies is to enable the bits generated on one side of a link to be received correctly on the other side.
 The next two sections provide information as to what might be happening on the link level when the link is down or bits are not being received correctly.

-#### Link State: RX Power, Signal Detection, Signal Lock, Carrier, RX Fault
+#### Link State: RX Power, Signal Detection, Signal Lock, Carrier Detection, RX Fault

 Various characteristics show the state of a link.
 All characteristics may not be available to display on all platforms.